‘Teen Mom OG’ Stars Gary & Kristina Shirley Open Up About Amber Portwood Arrest: ‘How Do We Tell Leah?’

 “Everything seemed perfect,” Kristina said, although she then admitted that what’s seen on camera isn’t necessarily what’s really going on.

 It definitely looked like followers of Teen Mom‘s Instagram were interested.
-The video had racked up over 69,000 views in the space of eight hours, with the same time frame bringing over 113 fans into the post’s comments section.
+The video had racked up over 69,000 views in the space of eight hours, with the same timeframe bringing over 113 fans into the post’s comments section.
 Reactions seemed mixed, with some fans thinking that Gary has matured as a person, although the predominant response seemed to be that Gary and Kristina make a great couple.

-As The Inquisitr recently reported, Amber appears to have been denying the accusation that she wielded a machete at her boyfriend.
+As The Inquisitr recently reported, Amber has denied the accusation that she wielded a machete at her boyfriend.

 As to Gary and Kristina, the couple seems popular.
-They might come lower-profile compared to the likes of Catelynn Lowell and Tyler Baltierra or Maci Bookout and Taylor McKinney, but they get their airtime.
+They might have a lower profile compared to the likes of Catelynn Lowell and Tyler Baltierra or Maci Bookout and Taylor McKinney, but they get their airtime.
 Fans have seen the two work together as Amber’s daughter had what may have been a panic attack, with Kristina getting a call from a team member at Leah’s school – naturally, everyone was worried.

 Amber shot to fame on MTV’s 16 and Pregnant before becoming a core member of Teen Mom OG.
 The second part of the Teen Mom OG reunion will hit screens tonight on MTV.